rushalijain06/leetcode-sql-50/README.md

 # leetcode-sql-50

-This repository contains the solutions of SQL 50 questions from Leetcode.
+This repository contains the solutions of SQL 50 questions from Leetcode using mySql.